SchokiCoder/book_modern_c/src/24_optional.md

 have to step through each char of the string and check if it is the null-char **before** you can actually work with it.
 Imagine stepping through hundreds of char’s each time having this check.
 Say goodbye to performance in that case.

+If the length available in a string is not checked while working with the consequences can be fatal for your users.
+Strings are a very common attack vector.
+For example if you copy one string to another but the destination string doesn't have enough space **and** the length of the copy operation is not limited, you end up overwriting other data.

 ## Advanced scope rules